Abstrys/dhop/README.md

 [ [Usage](#usage) | [Examples](#examples) | [Conveniences](#special-conveniences)
 | [Installing](#installing) | [License](#license) | [Problems?](#problems) ]

-Dhop (command name: `dhop`) is a command-line utility written in Ruby that provides a number of ways to get around your filesystem quickly:
+Dhop (command name: `dhop`) is a command-line utility written in Python that provides a number of ways to get around your filesystem quickly:

 * **set** named directory locations and then **go** to them by name.